Ambrysus amargosus: Past and current geographical distribution

 Earlier populations of the Ash Meadows naucorid were spread throughout the entirety of the Point of Rocks Springs in the Ash Meadows National Refuge.
 Before 1983, the naucorids occupied any of the springs that held adequate water flow.
 However, as of September 2020, this insect can be found in only five low-flow spring brooks in the Point of Rocks region.
 It lives in a few channels in these brooks that measure no larger than 0.3 meters wide and 10 meters long.
 These five spring brooks, along with the remaining Point of Rocks Springs, are critical habitats for the naucorid.
 They make up approximately 10 acres of land.
-It is important to note that all the individuals in the spring brooks are part of a single population.
+All the individuals in the spring brooks are part of a single population.
 This means that a single group of naucorids spread throughout the five spring brooks.
 The Ash Meadows NWR plans to expand the range of the naucorid to the entirety of the Point of Rocks springs.
 The goal of the NWR will be to continue to introduce the species to spring brooks.
 The ultimate goal is to establish self-sustaining populations.